 Gorgonzola knife – This is a spreading knife made for soft and blue cheeses.
 Resembling a palette knife, it possesses a sharp blade which can also be used for cutting.

-Flat cheese knife – A much wider looking chisel, this cheese knife is primarily used for portioning soft cheese.
+Flat cheese knife – A much wider looking chisel, the use of this cheese knife is for portioning soft cheese.
 Its height allows you to get on top of the cheese and cut straight portions.
-It can also be used to shave bits from harder cheese.
+You can also use it to shave bits from harder cheese.

 Narrow plane knife – A slimmed down version of the flat cheese knife used mainly for semi-hard cheeses.